 I'd already paid for an apartment rental in Lima too, so while I was grateful to get a large chunk of my money back, I lost a deposit worth several hundred dollars.

 This unexpected health care reminded me we're all human.
 Sickness and injury can occur at any time, without warning.

 Just because you've never needed to cancel a trip due to a serious medical reason in the past doesn't mean you won't have to in the future.

 The more expensive your trip, the more it makes sense to protect yourself financially.

-Cross-Atlantic and Pacific flights, organized group tours, and cruises to remote places like the Galápagos and Antarctica can cost thousands of dollars.
+Cross-Atlantic and Pacific flights, organized group tours, and cruises to remote places like the Galápagos and Antarctica can cost thousands.